How to Make Kava

 First you'll need some kind of large bowl.
 The traditional bowl to use is called a Tanoa.
 We are working on a vendor to have these in stock or to have available to buy on the site and send directly from the maker.
 We'll keep you posted!

-Then you'll need some kind of cheese cloth or a nut milk bag.
+Then you'll need some kind of strainer bag like a cheese cloth or a nut milk bag.
 I highly prefer quality nylon nut milk bags over cheese cloths because you can reuse them over and over.
 They wash and store easily.
 Cheesecloths get dry and stiff.
 You can't get everything out of them usually and if you do it's usually fraying so much you wouldn't want to continue to use it anyway.
 If you're in a pinch and have them available and old *clean* t-shirt you never plan to use again or clean nylon stockings will also work.
 The stockings will be a one and done situation as well and the t-shirt will be ruined.

 Warm a gallon of water to about 105F.
 If you don't have a thermometer near by, that's a bit warmer than body temperature.
 If you've ever been in a hot tub, you'll know what that feels like.
 You don't want it any warmer than that as it will degrade the kavalactones and make a weak kava.
 If it's less warm that's also fine.
 It doesn't have to be exact.
 A thermometer would be great to have on hand if you have one near by.